manuelarceaguirre/arce/whatdidzucksee/zuck.md

 > "You want to ask AI questions?
 It's frustratingly slow and ineffective unless you guide it step-by-step."

 Right now, these glasses feel like a toy.
-Mark's gamble is set up for AI glasses to stop feeling this way, they are meant to replicate Apple's magic.
+Mark's gamble is set up for AI glasses to stop feeling this way; they are meant to replicate Apple's magic.
 Apple won the smartphone war because IOS worked.
 If the next generations of Llama feel slow or dumb, all the FLOPS in the US won't save them.

 In my mind:

 * **Meta has the product but not the model.**
 * **All other companies have the model but not the product.**

 We do not have all the information heads of million-dollar corporations do, but the players at this table have all placed their bets.
 Not all bets succeed (looking at you, Metaverse).
 However, Meta could genuinely succeed if they aggressively close the performance-per-TFLOP gap to bring back the magic we felt with Sonnet 3.5 but through glasses.
-This situation feels familiar to another bet that initially didn't seem logical the ballad of Sam Altman and Jony Ive, who want to create something Meta already has.
+This situation feels familiar to another bet that initially didn't seem logical: the ballad of Sam Altman and Jony Ive.
+This new duo want to create something Meta already has.

 When Meta lands both the software and hardware, all the other big labs will become just apps on Meta's platform.
 Their SOTA models could become features that users access through "Hey Meta" with Mark controlling the distribution and the users.